luawtf/Tilemapper/README.md

     -W,--width          Width of each tile in pixels.
 Defaults to 128 -H,--height         Height of each tile in pixels.
 Defaults to 128

+    -O,--overscan       Overscan to apply to each tile.
+Negative numbers are supported.
+Defaults to 0.
+Please see online documentation for more information.

     -X,--min-x          Minimum count of tiles across the X axis -Y,--min-y          Minimum count of tiles across the Y axis